ctrble/sugar-dog/README.md

 #### Torpedos

 Torpedos are deadly missiles that destroy anything they impact with.
+While your submarine is armed with as many torpedos as you might possibly need, a wise Captain will not fire them recklessly.

 ##### ACTION: Fire Torpedos

-- Each turn, torpedos move 2 spaces in a straight line
+- Each turn, torpedos move 2 spaces in a straight line, never changing direction
 - Once torpedos move off the map, they are lost to the void
 - As each space is entered, follow the same protocal:
   1. Announce a contact in the space
   2. Pause for contacts
       - If there is another contact in the same space, both contacts are destroyed
-      - If there are no contacts, either move into the second space and check the protocal, or announce there are no further contacts
+      - If there are no contacts, either move into the second space and recheck for contacts, or announce that there are no further contacts
-- If a torpedo enters the same space as anything else:
+- If a torpedo enters the same space as another contact:
   1. Announce an impact
   2. Everything in that space is destroyed